Aspose/releases.aspose.com/content/en/cells/net/release-notes/2024/aspose-cells-for-net-24-7-release-notes.md

 The following is a list of any changes made to the public API such as added, renamed, removed or deprecated members as well as any non-backward compatible change made to Aspose.Cells for .NET.
 If you have concerns about any change listed, please raise it on the Aspose.Cells support forum.

+### **Changes of system's default fonts loading by default**

+The Aspose.Cells APIs always scan the operating system’s default font directories on Windows, Linux, MacOS.
+Starting from Aspose.Cells for .NET 24.7, the APIs additionally scan Office cached cloud font directories by default.

 ### **Changes the behavior of Cells.ExportDataTable() methods**

 In old versions, when one cell's value is numeric and needs to be exported as string, we output it as raw literal of its value without formatting(so it is locale-independent).